sushanthdn/dna-apps/spark_standalone/Readme.md

     ]
 }
 ```
-Running the above command should generate patients.parquet folder in your application.
+Running the above command should generate patients.parquet folder in your project.
 # Note
 * You can use this app as template to create more complex projects.